Working together with partner agencies to help reduce drownings

 Respect the water is the RNLI water safety campaign which runs throughout the year, but is relaunched during May to highlight water safety risks, how to avoid them and gives advice on how to stay safe.
 More information on Respect the Water campaign

-The Royal Lifesaving Society’s (RLSS) Don’t Drink and Drown campaign is run during September targeting University students starting the new college term.
-The Don’t Drink and Drown campaign is also run in December to focus on the lead up to the Christmas period also highlighting the dangers of walking home close to open water after a nightout.
+The Royal Lifesaving Society’s (RLSS) Don’t Drink and Drown campaign is run during September and December targeting University students and those enjoying their works Christmas parties.
+The Don’t Drink and Drown campaign highlights the dangers of walking home close to open water after a night out.
 More information on the Don’t Drink and Drown campaign

-This year our team are involved in promoting the Royal Lifesaving Society (RLSS) Runners and Walkers water safety campaign at the beginning of November by holding a water safety stand at the fabulous Pegwell Bay Park Run.
+In 2019, our team were involved in promoting the Royal Lifesaving Society (RLSS) Runners and Walkers water safety campaign at the beginning of November by holding a water safety stand at the fabulous Pegwell Bay Park Run.
 You may have come across the NFCC water safety campaigns called ‘Be Water Aware’.
 More information on this campaign

 For the past two years we have helped raise funds and promote the Swim Safe programme which comprises free sea swimming and safety lessons for children aged 7-14 years held on Margate main sands.
 More information on Swim Safe